This Guide Teaches You:

-Aerobic - Aerobic exercise is exercise that requires the presence of oxygen.
+Aerobic - Aerobic exercise is an exercise that requires the presence of oxygen.

-Anaerobic - Anaerobic exercise is exercise that does not require the presence of oxygen.
+Anaerobic - Anaerobic exercise is an exercise that does not require the presence of oxygen.

 Substrate - A substrate is any material or substance upon which an enzyme acts.